tantaman/tantaman.github.io/_drafts/2022-01-26-protocol-for-integrations.markdown

 ...
 ```

-And our schema generator would parse out these semantic types and encode the information they conveted into the schema.
+And our schema generator would parse out these semantic types and encode the information into the schema.

 Example: